The state-wide electronic waste ban is here

 - Officeworks Fitzroy and Richmond – for mobile phones.

 - Salvos Fitzroy – for mobile phones.

-- Collingwood Town Hall, Fitzroy Leisure Centre and Melbourne Polytechnic Collingwood Campus Library – all have Mobile Muster drop offs for mobile phones.
+- Collingwood Town Hall and Melbourne Polytechnic Collingwood Campus Library – all have Mobile Muster drop offs for mobile phones.

 - Aldi Abbotsford – for batteries.

 - Finbar, Holden St and North Carlton Neighbourhood House – for household batteries and mobiles phones.

 - Mobile Muster is a free electronic waste recycling service for mobile phones and their accessories, you can check out their website for more information, to find a drop off point or to book a collection.

 For a full list of drop off points and other zero waste initiatives, view our Zero Waste Map.

 What else can I do to minimise my electronic waste footprint?